jaspervdj/jaspervdj/posts/2009-12-18-my-plans-for-bcg3.markdown

   know anything at all about NoSQL, and this seems like a good chance to learn.
 - Something about [RSI](http://en.wikipedia.org/wiki/Repetitive_strain_injury)
   by [Michaël Rosseel](http://www.retaggr.com/Card/michlr).
-Relevant for someone like me who spends _a lot_ of time behind his computer.
+Relevant for someone like me who spends a lot of time behind his computer.
 - How to commit a crime and get away with it by
   [Koen Delvaux](http://delvauxkoen.blogspot.com/).
 Because the title sounds awesome.

 ## What I will be presenting

-I'm going to do a presentation called _learn you a haskell in 20 minutes_.
+I'm going to do a presentation called "learn you a haskell in 20 minutes".
 It will be a basic introduction to the functional programming language [Haskell](http://haskell.org/).
-It won't be a _classic_ basic introduction, I'm going to explain some none-trivial things.
-That's because all so called _"simple introductions"_ I've seen were pretty boring.
+It won't be a classic basic introduction, I'm going to explain some none-trivial things.
+That's because all so called "simple introductions" I've seen were pretty boring.
 So I'm going to try something different: I'll introduce some more advanced concepts instead using a simple application I wrote.